mateonunez/ait/README.md

 - **Storage Solutions**:
   - PostgreSQL for structured data and OAuth tokens
   - Qdrant for vector similarity search
-  - Ollama for local LLM processing (qwen3:latest)
+  - Ollama for local LLM processing (gpt-oss:20b for generation, mxbai-embed-large for embeddings)
   - Redis for job queue and caching

 - **Scheduler**: